tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   fmap f (Parser p) = Parser (((f <$>) <$>) . p)
 ```

 The last thing we notice is that the `Functor` instance for functions is defined as compose.
-Therefore, we have finally reached the end of our journey and can re-write this as follows.
+Therefore, we have finally reached the end of our journey and can rewrite this as follows.

 ```haskell
 -- >>> parse ((*2) <$> int) "123+456"